The novel coronavirus pandemic has impacted people's daily lives. Below are a list of resources and information that can help during this time.

 - Call 1.800.933.2566 to make an appointment.

-Blood collection sites are disinfected frequently, and New York Blood Center are taking extra precautions to help prevent the person-to-person spread of COVID-19 as per CDC recommendations.
-NYBC staff are also practicing health self-assessments prior to presenting at work.
-As always, people are not eligible to donate if they’re experiencing a cold, sore throat, respiratory infection or flu-like symptoms.
+It is safe to donate blood, and healthy individuals are encouraged to donate so that blood is available for those patients who need.
+Blood collection sites are disinfected frequently, and they are taking extra precautions to help prevent the person-to-person spread of COVID-19 as per CDC recommendations.
+Staff are also practicing health self-assessments prior to presenting at work.

 It only takes one hour to donate, and a single donation can be used to save multiple lives.